Am I really pregnant?

 When the sperm penetrates an egg during conception, your body produces a hormone called human chorionic gonadotrophin (hCG) also known as the “pregnancy hormone.”
 Urine-based pregnancy tests detect the presence of hCG in your body.

 + What If I Took A Pregnancy Test At Home?

 If you've already taken a home pregnancy test and it came out positive, it is important to verify it with a medical grade urine pregnancy test.
 The pregnancy testing provided by Open Arms Pregnancy Clinic may provide more accurate results than the home test you have already taken.
 However, a positive pregnancy test is only an indication of a possible pregnancy.
 It is not an actual confirmation.
 The only way to confirm a viable pregnancy is through an ultrasound exam.
-We offer this service free of charge pending an assessment with the nurse.
+We offer this service free of charge for those who qualify.

 + Do I Need A Blood Test?

 The difference between a blood test and a urine test is that urine pregnancy testing detects hCG in the urine, while the blood test detects hCG in the bloodstream.
 However in most cases, urine-based pregnancy testing is preferred.
 At the Open Arms Pregnancy Clinic we perform free urine pregnancy testing.
 Our pregnancy testing can detect pregnancy as early as 1 day after a missed period.
 Depending on the time of implantation and the level of hCG hormone, our pregnancy testing may pick up a positive result as early as ten days post conception.

 But I took the “Morning After Pill”?